Career and Training Opportunities

 Supervised Practice

-Our Psychologist in Supervised Practice have completed all of their clinical training, as well as their clinical internship, and their doctoral degree.
-At this stage, they enter supervised practice and work under the supervision of two more senior colleagues until they are formally registered as an “autonomous” psychologist with the CPBAO.
-This process usually takes twelve to eighteen months.
-These Psychologists are highly trained, and use both their own expertise as well as that of their supervisors in order to help their clients.
+Our Psychologists in Supervised Practice have completed their doctoral degree.
+A doctoral degree in clinical psychology requires coursework, research and clinical training, consisting of numberous practicum placements over the course of 4-5 years, as well as a year in internship, which consists of full-time clinical work with several supervisors/rotations.
+At this stage, they enter as a psychologist in supervised practice under the supervision of two senior colleagues until they are formally registered as an “autonomous” psychologist with the CPBAO.
+This process usually takes twelve to eighteen months while they study and pass three board exams.
+Psychologists in Supervised Practice are highly trained, and use both their own expertise as well as that of their supervisors to help their clients.

 Reach out to any of our psychologists to discuss opportunities for your supervised practice!